oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 #include <sycl/ext/intel/ac_types/ac_fixed_math.hpp>
 ```

-The flag `-qactypes` will ensure that the compiler includes the header and links against the necessary libraries for emulation of the math library functions.
+The flag `-qactypes` on Linux or `/Qactypes` on Windows  will ensure that the compiler includes the header and links against the necessary libraries for emulation of the math library functions.

 This tutorial design contains two kernels `CalculateWithFloat` and `CalculateWithACFixed`.
 Both calculate the simple expression:
 ```cpp